 To address these issues, we use an instrumental variables (IV) approach.
 The challenge of using IV estimation is finding valid instruments that are well-correlated with financial literacy measures but independent of the error process.
 Motivated by Alessie, van Rooij and Lusardi (2011), we constructed instruments based on the financial experiences of the respondent's siblings and parents.
 Specifically, we asked if the respondents had siblings and then inquired whether their oldest sibling was in a worse, better or similar financial situation.
 From these responses, we created indicator variables for siblings in worse and better financial situations.
-Alessie, van Rooij and Lusardi (2011) propose these variables as suitable instruments for financial literacy because while individuals cannot control a sibling's financial situation, we ask respondents what they think about the financial situation of their parents.
+Alessie, van Rooij and Lusardi (2011) propose these variables as suitable instruments for financial literacy because while individuals cannot control a sibling's financial situation, they can learn from their siblings' financial experiences.
+In addition, we ask respondents what they think about the financial situation of their parents.
 We also include an indicator variable that equals one if they have ever received workplace education.5